IICF Frequently Asked Questions

 The Industrial Internet Connectivity Framework (IICF) is a comprehensive resource for understanding Industrial Internet of Things (IIoT) connectivity considerations.
-An international team of connectivity experts from the Industrial Internet Consortium developed the IICF specifically to bring clarity to the often-confusing landscape of IIoT connectivity.
+An international team of connectivity experts from the Industry IoT Consortium developed the IICF specifically to bring clarity to the often-confusing landscape of IIoT connectivity.
 It is the first extensive work by a major consortium that provides useful, tangible, and practical guidance for those looking to build IIoT solutions today.
 The IICF explains how connectivity fits within the business of industrial operations and its foundational role in providing system and component interoperability when building IIoT systems.

 The IICF maps the rich landscape of IIoT connectivity by: